mlmaskey/calvin-network-data/data/c173-rech8/README.md

 ## Mahesh Maskey (amplitude 0.1) to divert to recharge area
-Upper bound constraint on recharge delivery from Goharian with recharge incentive 0
+Upper bound constraint on recharge delivery from Goharian with recharge cost 6.50